juytter/normalize-oldies.css/CONTRIBUTING.md

-# Mainteners

-If you are interested in joining and maintaining the project [just drop me a line.](mailto:juytter@gmail.com)

-## Thankful help
+# Thankful help

-- find duplicate, missing, useless, conflictual styles in [normalize-oldies.css](normalize-oldies.css).
+- Find duplicate, missing, useless, conflictual styles in [normalize--add-oldies.css](normalize--add-oldies.css).
-- update [normalize-oldies.css](normalize-oldies.css) to last normalize.css versions to re-add missing browsers support (see. changelog).
+- Review [normalize--add-oldies.css](normalize--add-oldies.css) to last normalize.css version to re-add missing browsers support.
+- Joining and maintaining the project : direct contact the project maintainer https://github.com/juytter

-By contributing, you agree that your contributions will be licensed under its MIT License.
+*By contributing, you agree that your contributions will be licensed under its MIT License.*

 ## Shortcuts